 With New York City’s diverse student population, there is an ever-increasing need for high-quality educators who are well-equipped and trained to serve our bilingual students.

 The Subsidized Bilingual Extension Program (SBEP) meets this need by allowing principals to nominate new and current teachers at their schools to immediately begin teaching bilingual classes under a New York State supplemental bilingual extension while completing coursework at a partnering university.

-In addition to having the cost subsidized by the New York City Department of Education, participating teachers who complete the appropriate coursework while adhering to Subsidized Bilingual Extension Program requirements will earn the bilingual extension to their teaching certificate and credits toward a salary differential.
+In addition to having the cost subsidized by the New York City Department of Education, participating teachers who complete the appropriate coursework while adhering to Subsidized Bilingual Extension Program requirements will earn the bilingual extension to their New York State teaching certificate and credits toward a salary differential.

 Provided that participating principals and teachers both meet the requirements listed below throughout the duration of the program, all schools are eligible to participate whether or not the school has an approved bilingual education program.